Ultra-high vacuum

 Ultra-high vacuum (often spelled ultrahigh in American English, UHV) is the vacuum regime characterised by pressure lower than about 1e-9 Torr.
-UHV conditions are created by pumping the gas out of a UHV chamber.
-At these low pressures the mean free path of a gas molecule is greater than approximately 40 km, so the gas is in free molecular flow, and gas molecules will collide with the chamber walls many times before colliding with each other.
+UHV conditions are created by pumping the gas out of a UHV chamber, and in some cases by cooling the chamber to cryogenic temperatures.
+In general, there are two regimes of gas flow, laminar and free molecular, defined by whether the dominant interactions are particle-particle (laminar) or particle-chamber (molecular).
+At UHV pressures the mean free path of a gas molecule is greater than approximately 40 km, so the gas is in free molecular flow, and gas molecules will collide with the chamber walls many times before colliding with each other, on average.
 Almost all molecular interactions therefore take place on various surfaces in the chamber.

 UHV conditions are integral to scientific research.
 Surface science experiments often require a chemically clean sample surface with the absence of any unwanted adsorbates.
 Surface analysis tools such as X-ray photoelectron spectroscopy and low energy ion scattering require UHV conditions for the transmission of electron or ion beams.
 For the same reason, beam pipes in particle accelerators such as the Large Hadron Collider are kept at UHV.